texmacs/tm-forge/bibliography-styles/tm-access-num/README.md

   - If the field does not exist in the bibtex, then it is assumed to be closed access
   - In bibtex, it is set with `openaccess = {true},` or `openaccess = {false},`respectively

-The icons used were created by Julius Guthunz and are in the public domain.
+The icons used were modified from [here](https://commons.wikimedia.org/wiki/Category:Open_Access_Icons_for_Open_Access_Office_Brandenburg) and are in the public domain.
 They are optimized for approximately 300dpi on the default text size.

 ## Example
 The following is a screenshot showcasing a bibliography using this style.